 - The latency period for the peritoneal form of mesothelioma is between 2 and 4 decades.

 - The latency period for female peritoneal mesothelioma patients is longer (5+ decades) than for male patients (4+ decades).

 - Less than 1% of all diagnosed cancer cases of mesothelioma involve testicular cancer.

 - Social Security benefits (compassionate allowances) are typically available for malignant mesothelioma cancer patients, including those with mesothelioma.

 According to the Centers for Disease Control and Prevention (CDC) mortality data, mesothelioma has no cure, and the condition is almost always fatal.

 Early cancer detection provides more treatment options, a higher chance of mesothelioma survival, and less potential for spreading.
 Medical science has yet to develop conclusive screening tests for mesothelioma to identify early-stage cancer in people without symptoms.

 - Imaging tests, including x-rays, sonograms, CT scans, echocardiograms, PET (positron emission tomography) scans, and MRIs

 - Pulmonary function test

-Mesothelioma doctors may recommend routine imaging tests, including CT (computed tomography) scans and chest x-rays, for individuals with a medical history of asbestos exposure.
-The test may reveal any changes and lung tissue that could indicate early-stage lung cancer or mesothelioma.
+Mesothelioma doctors may recommend routine imaging tests, including CT (computed tomography) scans and chest x-rays, for individuals with a history of asbestos exposure.
+The test may reveal changes and lung tissue that could indicate early-stage lung cancer or mesothelioma.